-- Seeing limited observations: If no AO guide star is available or needed, the deformable mirror is flattened (using the calibration fiber during the target acquisition) and the AO module just acts as relay optics with 5 warm reflections.
-The shape of the deformable mirror has to be recalculated as soon as the telescope altitude (airmass) or paralactic angle has changed significantly (typically by more than 0.1 in airmass) since the last calibration of the mirror shape. - LGS observations: Please refer to the information in Section 2.2 for LGS programs.
+- Seeing limited observations: If no AO guide star is available or needed, the deformable mirror is flattened (using the calibration fibre during the target acquisition) and the AO module just acts as relay optics with 5 warm reflections.
+The shape of the deformable mirror has to be recalculated as soon as the telescope altitude (airmass) or paralactic angle has changed significantly (typically by more than 0.1 in airmass) since the flattening.

+- LGS observations: Please refer to the information in Section 2.2 for LGS progams.